• Skip to primary navigation

 The regulation requires a national supervision team for across these sectors for EU member states to ensure that best practices are being followed.
 It works in support of the European Securities and Markets Authority, specifically in the financial services industry.

-A recent report found that many of the risks around complying with regulation were centered around a lack of skill and tools.
+A recent report found that many of the risks around complying with regulation were centred around a lack of skill and tools.
 So, this part of the directive enables better cyber resilience and easier identification of any security risk or security incident with an overarching team.

 Who must comply with NIS?